 Immerse Yourself in Charleston’s History at the Hotel Bella Grace

-When you stay at the Hotel Bella Grace, you’ll be within walking distance of most of the historic landmarks in Charleston as well as restaurants, bars, and parks.
-Our boutique downtown hotel is the perfect blend of old and new, embracing the history of the neighborhood while incorporating modern amenities, including our personal concierge service Tick Tock.
-Our Queen Rooms are perfect for business travelers or families with two beds, a large living area, complimentary breakfast, and an optional nightly turndown service.
+When you stay at the Hotel Bella Grace, you’ll be within walking distance to most of the historic landmarks in Charleston as well as restaurants, bars, and parks.
+Our boutique downtown hotel is the perfect blend of old and new, embracing the history of the neighborhood while incorporating modern amenities.

 Browse our other options for rooms and suites and start planning your escape to Charleston!